tabareCapitan/tabarecapitan.github.io/index.md

 nav_exclude: true
 ---

-{: .highlightYellow }
-🚧 Some sections of this website are under construction 👷‍♂️ {: .text-center }

 <style>
   .custom-padding {
     padding-top: 0px;    /* Adjust this value to control the space above the content */